fquerdasi/website/content/_index.md

           date_start: '2020-09-20'
           date_end: ''
           description: |2-
-              My program of research is multi-disciplinary, and spans the fields of Child Psychology, Psychnoneuroimmunology, Neuroscience, Bioinformatics, and Microbiology.
+              My program of research is multi-disciplinary, spanning the fields of Child Psychology, Psychnoneuroimmunology, Neuroscience, Bioinformatics, and Microbiology.

               During my Ph.D.
 I've worked on multiple collaborative teams, both leading projects and serving as a statistical consultant.
-My work has been published in multiple academic journals, and presented at international conferences.
+My work has been published in leading academic journals, and presented at international conferences.
         - title: Associate Intern (Research & Insights)
           company: Public Profit
           company_url: 'https://www.publicprofit.net/'